 1. Increased satiety

-When you go on a diet to lose weight, you need to create a calorie deficit.
-One of the issues with being in a calorie deficit is that hunger increases.
-This is where protein can really help the situation.
-A high-protein diet is associated with increased satiety levels.
-Protein takes much longer to breakdown and digest and this process helps keep us full for longer.1
+To lose weight, you’ll need to create a calorie deficit.
+One of the issues with being in a calorie deficit is that hunger increases— which is where protein can help.

 2. Lean muscle mass retention

 When you’re on a diet, there’s a chance you can lose muscle mass.
 That’s because there’s less fuel from food, and increasing the rate of muscle protein breakdown.